-Based on the funding available and the prioritisation procedure set out below, the Secretariat will prepare a list of sponsored delegates.
+Where funds have been requested for travel to IWC meetings, based on the funding available and the prioritisation procedure set out below, the Secretariat will prepare a list of sponsored delegates.
 The final list of delegates that may be supported will be dependent upon the funds raised and funding is not guaranteed for all eligible countries.
-Delegates will be notified at least [30 days] before the meeting whether or not they will receive funding from the Voluntary Assistance Fund.
+Delegates will be notified at least 30 days before the meeting whether or not they will receive funding from the Voluntary Assistance Fund.

-3. Dispersal of funds and prioritisation
+4. Dispersal of funds